bh679/Hunters-Of-The-Wine-Dark-Sea/Cards.md

 # Monkey Cards
 Bubbles can play one Monkey Card per turn, before they move.
-### **Back in the Box**: Returns Bubbles to Pandroas Box'ed Wine.
+### Back in the Box
+Returns Bubbles to Pandroas Box'ed Wine.
 They cannot move anymore this turn.
 They do get the special ability from Padoras Box'ed Wine)

+### Monkey Burness
-### **Monkey Burness**: Burns a total of 3 cards in the Animal Controls hand.
+Burns a total of 3 cards in the Animal Controls hand.
 (Can be 3 in one, or one each, or any combination totalling max 3)

-Bubbles Trap Cards.
+### Slip Skip
 These can be played in repsonse to an Animal Control movement on their turn.
- - **Slip Skip**: Stops a player mid move.
+Stops a player mid move.
 Can be played on enemies turn, as they take a move to prevent the move.
 Cant not be used to prevent cards being played (including extra move).

 # IAC Cards
 ### Extra Move